-- ▶ The number of counterfeit coins detected in circulation and received by the Coin National Analysis Centres (CNACs) increased of 12.03 % in 2018 compared to 2017.
-The number of counterfeit coins now exceeds 190 622 pieces per year.
-The overall value of counterfeit coins detected in circulation in 2018 was EUR 323 535.5 which is higher than in 2017. - ▶ The quality of counterfeits continued to improve in 2018.
-New common classes were created covering "high quality" counterfeits.
-Several actions were carried out by the Commission in order to define the extent of the problem and to improve detection of these high quality counterfeits by coin-processing machines. - ▶ In 2018 a high number of new classes created was registered, reflecting the tendency of the improved quality of the counterfeit euro coins.
-Moreover, the counterfeits of commemorative euro coins ("commemorative counterfeits") reached the highest number detected in circulation, increasing by 27% compared to 2017. - ▶ In 2018, with a view to maintaining a high level of protection for euro coins, the European Technical and Scientific Centre (ETSC) continued to streamline the implementation of Regulation (EU) No 1210/2010 revising the "ETSC guidelines".
-The ETSC guidelines will facilitate the implementation of the Regulation by providing enhanced guidance to the Member States also in relation to the handling of genuine euro coins unfit for circulation. - ▶ In 2018 important agreements with neighbour third countries have been finalised signing Administrative Cooperation Arrangements (ACAs) with Kosovo (UNSCR 1244) and Serbia in view of an increased threat of euro coin counterfeiting in this region. - ▶ In the framework of the Commission activities for the protection of the euro against counterfeiting, the European Technical and Scientific Centre (ETSC) coordinates the activities of the Counterfeit Coin Experts Group (CCEG), participates in other institutional groups with regard the protection of euro coins against counterfeiting and provides training under the Pericles 2020 programme.
+- ▶ The number of counterfeit coins detected in circulation and received by the Coin National Analysis Centres (CNACs)1 increased by 6.35% in 2019 compared to 2018.
+The number of counterfeit coins now exceeds 202 727 pieces per year.
+The overall value of counterfeit coins detected in circulation in 2019 was EUR 361 146.5 which is again higher than in 2018.
+Compared to approximately 20 billion of the three highest denominations genuine euro coins in circulation in 2019, the proportion of counterfeit coins is about one for every 102 000 genuine coins. - The quality of counterfeits continued to improve in 2019 which is demonstrated for instance by new common classes2 that were created covering "high quality" counterfeits.
+Actions were carried out by the Commission in order to define the extent of the problem and to improve detection of these high quality counterfeits by coin-processing machines. - The counterfeits of commemorative euro coins ("commemorative counterfeits") reached the highest number detected in circulation, increasing by 20% compared to 2018. - ▶ In 2019, with a view to maintaining a high level of protection for euro coins, the European Technical and Scientific Centre (ETSC) continued to streamline the implementation of Regulation (EU) No 1210/2010 updating the "ETSC guidelines".
+The updated ETSC guidelines will facilitate the implementation of the Regulation by providing enhanced guidance to the Member States also in relation to the handling of genuine euro coins unfit for circulation. - ▶ In 2019 Administrative Cooperation Arrangements (ACAs) have been signed with neighbour third countries namely with Albania, Kosovo (UNSCR 1244)3 and North Macedonia in view of an increased threat of euro coin counterfeiting in this region4. - ▶ In the framework of the Commission activities for the protection of the euro against counterfeiting, the European Technical and Scientific Centre (ETSC) coordinates the activities of the Counterfeit Coin Experts Group (CCEG)5, participates in other institutional groups with regard the protection of euro coins against counterfeiting and provides training under the Pericles 2020 programme.

-&lt;sup>1 Designated competent national authority according to Council Regulation (EC) No 1338/2001 of 28 June 2001 laying down measures necessary for the protection of the euro against counterfeiting.
+1 Designated competent national authority according to Council Regulation (EC) No 1338/2001 of 28 June 2001 laying down measures necessary for the protection of the euro against counterfeiting.
 OJ L 181, 04.07.2001.

-&lt;sup>2 Class: group of counterfeits having matching technical characteristics, therefore assumed to have the same origin.
+2 Class: group of counterfeits having matching technical characteristics, therefore assumed to have the same origin.

-&lt;sup>3 This designation is without prejudice to positions on status, and is in line with UNSCR 1244/1999 and the ICJ Opinion on the Kosovo declaration of independence.
+3 This designation is without prejudice to positions on status, and is in line with UNSCR 1244/1999 and the ICJ Opinion on the Kosovo declaration of independence.